shashank-sharma/mythical-learning/README.md

 Real site: [Heroku final site](http://mythical-learning.herokuapp.com/)

+Note: Email authentication might not be working because of gmail security and need to be shifted to Sendgrid service

 ### What is Mythical Learning ?

 Mythical learning encourages developers to read source code and blogs related to their choice.